Asos plans to move to the main market of the London Stock Exchange - ExBulletin

 Asos plans to move to the main market of the London Stock Exchange

-The party wear seller said demand had been “volatile” in the four months leading up to Dec.31 due to Covid, but sales were up 5% as expected.
+Party wear vendors said demand was “volatile” for the four months to December 31 due to Covid, but sales were up 5% as expected.

-Asos, which was listed on the Alternative Investments Market in 2001 and is one of AIM’s largest companies, said it plans to transition to the mainstream by the end of February 2022 as it seeks to attract more investors.
+Listed on the alternative investment market in 2001, Asos, one of AIM’s largest companies, plans to enter major markets by the end of February 2022 with the aim of attracting more investors.
+Said.

-Mat Dunn, COO, said: “Now is the time to move into the core market as we focus on achieving our mid-term goals and longer-term growth ambitions.”
+Former CEO Nick Beighton left the company in October and issued a profit warning, leaving Dan to run his day-to-day affairs.
+Asos shares rose 8% at the start of the session.

-Former chief executive Nick Beighton left the company in October, when she issued a profit warning, leaving Dunn to take care of the day-to-day management of the business.
-The Asos share price rose 8% at the start of the session.
+Despite the growth in Christmas sales, the gross margin fell 400 basis points to 43%.
+This is because they eliminated slow moving inventory, had to deal with rising freight rates, and relied on air freight to deal with supply constraints.

-Despite sales growth over Christmas, Asos said its gross margins fell 400 basis points to 43% as it eliminated slow moving inventory, faced high freight costs and resorted to air freight. to face supply constraints.
+The Topshop brand, which Asos acquired from Arcadia in February 2021, performed well, recording 200% year-over-year growth.

-The Topshop brands, acquired by Asos from Arcadia in February 2021, performed well, posting 200% year-over-year growth.
+Dan said Assos got off to a “solid” start to this year, as expected, despite difficult market conditions.

-Dunn said Asos had a “strong” start to the year as expected, despite difficult market conditions.
+Asos also announced the appointment of Patrick Kennedy, chairman of the Bank of Ireland and former CEO of Paddy Power, to the board of directors.

-Asos also announced the appointment to its board of directors of Patrick Kennedy, chairman of Bank of Ireland and former CEO of Paddy Power.
+The move to the mainstream is “another positive step in stock prices,” said Sherry Marek, analyst at RBC Capital Markets.

-Sherri Malek, analyst at RBC Capital Markets, said the move to the mainstream market was “another positive step for the share price.”
+Asos plans to move to the main market of the London Stock Exchange Source link Asos plans to move to the main market of the London Stock Exchange

 Sources